RetroReversing/retroReversing/categories/tutorials/Introduction.md

 <section class="postSection">
 <iframe  class="wow slideInLeft postImage" width="560" height="315" src="https://www.youtube.com/embed/KN8YgJnShPM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  <div markdown="1">
-You will come across many different file formats on your travels but don't worry about learning specific formats, most are well documented online and you can get a cheat sheet of Magic headers if you are curious.
+   Files come in many different formats, for example an image format such as JPG is very different in structure from an executable file such as a Windows Executable.
+Files tend to have an extension such as **.jpg** or **.exe** but this does not always match what is actually contained inside the file.

 There are so many file formats out there (and many variations) that you couldn't possibly know them all, so its best to just learn what you need when you need it.
+Most standard formats are well documented online and for the others that may be custom to a specific game or application we can reverse engineer the assembly code of how the software reads (or writes to) the file.

  </div>
 </section>